hastega/Loki/README.md

 ---
 - ## LOCAL DATABASE

-The main purpose of this feature is to have a mocked and fast editable database so that we can have ready to use endpoints.
+The main purpose of this feature is to have a mocked and fast editable database so we can fastly create and have ready to use endpoints.

 <pre>
 .